-Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage loan comes down to a single number.
+Because we live in a computer-driven world, it's probably not that surprising that your ability to repay your mortgage loan boils down to a single number.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While the formulas vary from one agency to another, each agency uses the following to calculate your credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following factors in building a score:

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

 Improving your score

-You can get a federally-mandated free credit report every year from the three major agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.
+You can get a free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.